patrickmmartin/lib-deps/README.md

 lib-deps
 ========

-repo for the examples of linkage
+repo for the examples of linkage concerns and a resolution